patrickap/docker-restic/README.md

 ## Key Features

 - **User-Friendly CLI**: Offers a robust and intuitive command-line interface.
-- **Restic Integration**: Supports all available Restic commands, arguments, options and more.
-- **Multiple Repositories**: Enables seamless management of multiple repositories and backup locations.
 - **Centralized Configuration**: Utilizes a central configuration file for all custom commands.
-- **Custom Hooks**: Allows the definition of hooks to execute tailored workflows.
 - **Custom Commands**: Facilitates the creation of custom commands for maximum flexibility.
 - **Automation Capabilities**: Supports the scheduling of commands for automated backup operations.
 - **Non-root Container**: Operates as a non-root container by default, adhering to best security practices.
-- **Optional Capabilities**: Offers optional capabilities to read data from different owners if necessary.
+- **Optional Capabilities**: Offers optional capabilities to read volumes from different owners if necessary.

 ## Getting Started